I built an app because voice is the fastest thinking I do

 Voice-to-content app angle selection screen

-Paradise Studio isn't another AI drafting tool.
-AI is good at structure and wide-angle ideation, useless at sounding like a person.
-So the app does the structure; you do the writing.
+AI is good at structure and angles, useless at sounding like a person.
+So Paradise Drafts does the structure and you do the writing.

 The other half of the value is the angles.
 You record a voice memo, click Generate, and six different ways into the same idea come back.
 Picking is easier than producing.
 Six versions of the article exist before you've committed to anything, and you choose the one you want to write.

-It also pulls three to five recent pieces on the same topic, each with a short stance summary, framed as "react against, don't copy from."
-Knowing what's already in the conversation is the difference between adding something and adding noise.
+It also pulls three to five recent pieces on the same topic, each with a short stance summary, to help you understand what’s already in the conversation before adding your piece.

 What the app does